-Procedures: In pairs:
+Procedures: In pairs

-- 1. Student instructors break down the techniques that were previously demonstrated in the role of an instructor - 2.
-Student instructors shall rotate in-between the role of the student and the role of instructor - 3.
-Ensure that all student instructors have had an opportunity to practice the exercise until they have mastered the ability to properly demonstrate the skill - 4.
-Allow time for feedback before moving to the next pair of student instructors - C. LEARNING ACTIVITY: Drill all 20 Motorcycle Modules
+Student instructors shall rotate in-between the role of the student and the role of instructor

+- 2. Ensure that all student instructors have had an opportunity to practice the exercise until they have mastered the ability to properly demonstrate the skill - 3.
+Allow time for feedback before moving to the next pair of student instructors - C. Learning Activity: Drill all 20 Motorcycle Modules